srang/rh-next-gen-iot/README.md

 Using cutting edge technologies, we will be building an IOT edge computing solution that will monitor health of ESP sensors to identify system stress and optimize hardware longevity.

+## Initial Seeding

+Resources (both cluster and local) can be seeded using the script `./bin/system-int.sh`

 To get started with the lab, let's deploy the prepared resources to our cluster:

 ```